 Honourable senators, as you can see, the unfairness is not really in terms of the pump itself.
 The unfairness is elsewhere.
 Nonetheless, the government has decided what they want to do is proceed with the bill, and that is the title they want to give it, despite the fact that the inaccuracies in other industries is not the same.
 The intent of it is really political partisanship rather than responding to a public need.

-The first test for the legislation, if we are talking about fairness at the pump, is does this legislation deal with fairness at the pump?
+The first test for the legislation, if we are talking about fairness at the pumps, is does this legislation deal with fairness at the pumps?
 No, it does not.
 So it failed.

 The second test is whether the bill responds to the public's needs.
 The government would have us believe that it does, honourable senators.
 However, if you go into any type of community you will find people complaining about the high price of gasoline.
 People still complain about the lack of competition in the gasoline industry in Canada.
 Of course, in some communities they will complain that they are paying for more gas than they are getting at the pump, but that is due to the ambient temperature compensation provisions that were endorsed by the government.

 The bill, honourable senators, misleads Canadians into thinking that long-standing problems of high prices in the retail gas sector will be addressed as a result of it.
 The truth is that it will not.

 The proposed legislation does not address a core issue, which is a flawed pump testing system that can be affected by cold temperatures.
 What is not in the bill — and, frankly, it should be addressed — is the protection of consumers from high gas prices and the encouragement of more competition at the retail sector.